 Between Longyearbyen and Pyramiden, there’s nothing but Arctic tundra, glaciers and sea-ice.
 We’ll get plenty of time to acquaint ourselves with the machines on the long flat valleys that lead us out of the settlement before reaching the glacier system.

-‘Apprehensive’ doesn’t really cover the range of emotions rampaging through my head right now!
+‘Apprehensive’ doesn’t really cover the emotions rampaging through my head right now!

-So the four of us set off, each on our own skidoo but Daniil tows a sled carrying essential survival equipment, food water and fuel.
-Speeding out of Longyearbyen, the sky is clear and we have bright sunshine, which is a huge relief as the weather for the previous couple of days has been white-out – this is now my first opportunity to see the actual topography of Spitzbergen.
+So the four of us set off, each on our own skidoo.
+Daniil tows a sled carrying essential survival equipment, food, water and fuel.
+Speeding out of Longyearbyen, the Svalbard sky is clear and we have bright sunshine.
+This is a huge relief, as the weather since I arrived has been white-out.
+This is now my first opportunity to see the Spitsbergen landscape.

 They say there are more Polar Bears than people on Svalbard.
-In the town, the schools are caged by 4 meter high metal fences and from a very early age, the kids take part in weekly Polar Bear drills.
+In the town, the schools are caged by 4 meter high metal fences.
+From a very early age, the kids take part in weekly Polar Bear drills.
 Out on the ice, the threat is very real.

-Each time we stop and dismount our skidoos, our guide automatically moves the rifle from slung over his shoulder to carried in both hands – reassuring momentarily, until the penny drops!
-You really don’t want to get too close to one of these beasts that can weigh as much as 500kg and stand over 3 meters tall!
+Each time we stop and dismount our skidoos, Daniil automatically moves the rifle from slung over his shoulder to carried in both hands.
+Reassuring momentarily, until the penny drops!
+You really don’t want to get too close to one of these beasts that can weigh over 500kg and stand more than 3 meters tall!

-After a couple of hours we stop for some lunch, the silence is deafening – other than the gentle ticking of the engines cooling down, there is nothing.
-There is nothing here no trees, no shrubs, no wildlife – just a vast emptiness.
+After a couple of hours we stop for some lunch, the silence is deafening.
+Other than the gentle ticking of the engines cooling down, there is nothing.
+No trees, no shrubs, no wildlife – just a vast emptiness.

 Daniil spreads out lunch on the back of the sled while I take a couple of photos.
-The scenery is breath-taking but, despite the bright sunshine, it’s cold, bitterly cold – I was warned by local photographer Kai Müller not to take off my inner gloves when taking photos as it only takes a moment before you start to loose feeling in your fingers.
+The Svalbard scenery is breath-taking but, despite the bright sunshine, it’s cold, bitterly cold.
+I was warned by local photographer Kai Müller not to take off my inner gloves when taking photos.
+It only takes a moment before you start to lose feeling in your fingers.

-It’s worth pointing out for those that have never been on a skidoo, that these are mighty clever machines with heated hand and throttle grips, and just as well or I may well have lost a finger or two.
+It’s worth pointing out for those that have never been on a skidoo, that these are mighty clever machines.
+They have heated hand and throttle grips, and just as well or I may well have lost a finger or two.
 They also vent hot engine air at your feet to keep the blood flowing to your toes.

-Hour after hour of slow back-jarring progress over the sastrugi ice, before we eventually begin the descent down off the glacier system towards Pyramiden as the sun begins to set.
+Hour after hour of slow back-jarring progress over the sastrugi ice.
+We eventually begin the descent down off the glacier system towards Pyramiden as the low Svalbard sun begins to set.

 Weather conditions change in a flash as we make our descent.
-A vicious katabatic wind whips up out of nowhere, kicking up a blizzard of loose powder snow that reduces visibility to just a few meters.
+A vicious katabatic wind whips up out of nowhere, kicking up a blizzard of loose powder snow.
+Reducing visibility to just a few meters.

 In these conditions, I struggle to keep sight of the tail-light in front of me.
-The golden rule is if you get separated, you just stop and stay exactly where you are.
+The golden rule is that you stop and stay exactly where you are if you get separated.
 The guide will use his GPS to retrace his track to find you.
 Not wanting to put this theory to the test, I’m in no need of motivation to keep up!

 On the flat sea-ice below and out of the wind, we have less than 20km to go to Pyramiden, so we pick up speed again.
-But after only a few kilometres the edge of the sea-ice and the cold Arctic water loom in to view so Daniil urgently signals for us to head to the shore but to keep the speed up – we’ve no idea how thick the ice is!
-At this time of year, the sea-ice should have taken us all the way to Pyramiden, but the thaw has come much earlier than usual this year.
+But after only a few kilometres the edge of the sea-ice and the cold Arctic water loom in to view.
+Daniil urgently signals for us to head to the shore but to keep the speed up.
+We’ve no idea how thick the ice is!
+At this time of year, the sea-ice should have taken us all the way to Pyramiden.
+But this year, the thaw has come much earlier than usual to Svalbard.

 A steep snow covered slope rises up sharply to our right with the open sea immediately to our left.
 We pick a very tight, twisting path along the shore among the rocks and ice.

-Not wanting to wait around in the path of a recent avalanche, Daniil signals for us to turn our skidoos around and we retrace our path along the shore.
+Not wanting to wait around in the path of a recent avalanche, Daniil signals for us to turn our skidoos around.
+We retrace our path along the shore.

 We will have to take an alternative route through the mountains to approach Pyramiden from the west.
 This will add 60km to our journey – it’s almost dark.

-After more than an hour slowly climbing up through a wide valley, we reach a steep, snowy pass between two peaks and Daniil signals for us to wait as he tackles the slope with the sledge carrying spare fuel cans and supplies.
+After more than an hour slowly climbing up through a wide valley, we reach a steep, snowy pass between two peaks.
+Daniil signals for us to wait as he tackles the slope with the sledge carrying spare fuel cans and supplies.

 Halfway up he gets stuck, the sledge is too heavy.
-Not only that but the track of skidoo has dug deep in to the snow – it takes us half an hour to dig it out before he tries again, same result.
-So we reduce the weight on the sledge by re-fueling our four skidoos and leave the other four full cans of fuel in the snow to be collected tomorrow.
+Not only that but the track of skidoo has dug deep into the Svalbard snow.
+It takes us half an hour to dig it out before he tries again, same result.
+So we reduce the weight on the sledge by re-fueling our four skidoos.
+We leave the other four full cans of fuel in the snow to be collected tomorrow.

-We descend for a kilometre or two then Daniil stops and is looking up at a huge steep snow wall to our right, several times higher than the one we just climbed – but much, much steeper – we’ve got to get over this one too?
+We descend for a kilometre or two then Daniil stops and is looking up at a huge steep snow wall to our right.
+This one is several times higher than the one we just climbed – but much, much steeper.
+We’ve got to get over this one too?

 Things start to go wrong from the outset.
-With a heavy camera bag on my back I don’t transfer my weight enough to the hill side, less than a quarter of the way up the skidoo starts pulling to the left and I’m powerless to stop it.
+With a heavy camera bag on my back I don’t transfer my weight enough to the hill side.
+Less than a quarter of the way up the skidoo starts pulling to the left and I’m powerless to stop it rolling.

 In a flash the machine rolls towards the valley and I throw myself clear.

-Attempt number two, same thing only this time when the skidoo rolls, I manage to get my leg trapped beneath it – this is really not a good place to break a leg – but Daniil and Lorne are there quickly and manage to lift the skidoo enough to let me roll free.
+Attempt number two, same thing only this time when the skidoo rolls, I manage to get my leg trapped beneath it.
+This is really not a good place to break a leg.
+Daniil and Lorne are there quickly and manage to lift the skidoo enough to let me roll free.

 I’m spent – weird stuff is running around my head – is this my life flashing before me?

-No – 20 kilometres down the valley in Pyramiden, one of the other guides had been following our progress on the satellite spot tracker and realised that something must be wrong as we had been stationary for hours, so he set out to investigate.
+No – 20 kilometres down the valley in Pyramiden, one of the other guides had been following our progress on the satellite spot tracker.
+He realised that something must be wrong as we had been stationary for hours, so he set out to investigate.

-One of the old concrete dormitory buildings is slowly being converted in to a hotel, as we pull up in front, the drab solid block of a building looks very imposing and uninviting.
-We park the skidoos and trudge up the steps and through the swinging doors – it’s like walking in to a sauna – the first blast of warm air we have felt all day.
+One of the old concrete dormitory buildings is gradually being converted in to a hotel.
+As we pull up in front, the drab solid block of a building looks very imposing and uninviting.
+We park the skidoos and trudge up the steps and through the swinging doors.
+It’s like walking in to a sauna – the first blast of warm air we have felt all day.

 In the boot room we discard our survival suits and hang everything up to thaw and dry.
-Then we are directed in to the dining room for (a very late) supper.
+We are then directed into the dining room for (a very late) supper.

 The dining room is vast, it would easily sit 200 or more, and has clearly seen better times.
 The over detailed filigreed decor is a suffocating palate of crimson reds, yellows and browns – although a lot of that could have been nicotine!

-I can’t get my head around this – a couple of hours earlier I was fighting for survival in -45°C on the side of a mountain in the high Arctic.
+This is hard to get my head around.
+A couple of hours earlier I was fighting for survival in -45°C on the side of a Svalbard mountain.
 Now here I am drinking vodka and thawing east/west relations with a bunch or rowdy Russians in what could easily be mistaken for some dive of a bar in downtown Murmansk!
 You’ve got to love what life throws at you sometimes.

-The next morning after a very, very good night’s sleep we are treated to an hearty breakfast before taking a tour of the old mining town.
+The next morning we are treated to an hearty breakfast after a very good night’s sleep.
+Then we take a tour of the old mining town.
 If you would like to read a bit more about the story of Pyramiden, I have another blog post here.

-Every 50 km or so we stop to stretch the legs and 7 hours later under cover of darkness, we arrive back in Longyearbyen, absolutely exhausted.
+Every 50 km or so we stop to stretch the legs.
+7 hours later under cover of darkness, we arrive back in Longyearbyen, absolutely exhausted.

-Lorne and Claire both told me afterwards, that this was one of the toughest skidoo expeditions they had ever undertaken – and they’ve been at this a long time.
+Lorne and Claire both told me afterwards, that this was one of the toughest skidoo expeditions they had ever undertaken.
+They’ve both been at this a long time.

 If you ever get the chance to visit Svalbard, do.
 It’s is one of the toughest, unforgiving environments on earth – but boy is it beautiful.